jblfray/InfoNum/README.md

 # Welcome to my Github!
-Enjoy